Discussion Forum at Sorbonne: New Standards for Language Studies

-His research as an academic was first affiliated to Institute for Applied Social Sciences and Humanities (ISHA) at Sorbonne Paris-University, and later to Centre for Theoretical and Applied Linguistics (CELTA - Centre de Linguistique Théorique et Appliquée) at the same Paris-Sorbonne University.
+His research as academic was first affiliated to the Institute for Applied Social and Human Sciences - ISHA and later to the Centre for Theoretical and Applied Linguistics - CELTA (Paris Sorbonne University).

 André Włodarczyk’s research on the Japanese language shed new light on syntax ("wa" and "ga" particles) and grammatical categories of person and politeness (respect).

 (1) formalization and logical reconstruction of linguistic theories of grammar

 (2) automation of research tasks in the fields of linguistic semantics and pragmatics.